canjs/can-connect/can/map/map.md

 @group can-connect/can/map/map.static 7 behavior static methods
 @parent can-connect.behaviors

 Integrate a `can-connect` connection with a [can-define/map/map DefineMap] type.
-Among other things, adds the instance CRUD methods to the Map type of the connection.

 @signature `canMap( baseConnection )`

-Implements the hydrators, serializers, identifiers, and instance callback interfaces of [can-connect/constructor/constructor constructor] behavior so they work with a [can-define/map/map DefineMap] and [can-define/list/list DefineList].
-Adds static methods like [can-connect/can/map/map.getList] and instance methods like [can-connect/can/map/map.prototype.isDestroying] to the Map type that integrate with the functionality of the connection.
+Extends the functionality of the [can-connect/constructor/constructor constructor] behavior so it integrates tightly with [can-define/map/map DefineMap] and [can-define/list/list DefineList] types:
+- adds methods to [can-connect/can/map/map.get read], [can-connect/can/map/map.prototype.destroy destroy],
+[can-connect/can/map/map.prototype.save create and update] instances (via the connection) to the [can-connect/can/map/map._Map] type
+- adds observable values to instances indicating if they are being [can-connect/can/map/map.prototype.isSaving saved], [can-connect/can/map/map.prototype.isDestroying deleted] or have [can-connect/can/map/map.prototype.isNew not yet been saved]
+- updates instances with the data from the response bodies of create, update and delete requests
+- triggers events on the [can-connect/can/map/map._Map] type and instances when instances are created, destroyed or updated

+@param {{}} baseConnection `can-connect` connection object that is having the `can/map` behavior added on to it.
+Expects the [can-connect/constructor/constructor] behavior to already be added to this base connection.
+If the `connect` helper is to build the connection the behaviors will automatically be ordered as required.

+@return {{}} a `can-connect` connection containing the methods provided by `can/map`.

 @body

 ## Use

-The `can/map` behavior makes a connection use instances of a [can-define/map/map DefineMap] and [can-define/list/list DefineList].
-It also adds methods to the [can-define/map/map DefineMap] that use the connection for retrieving, creating, updating, and destroying Map instances.
+The `can/map` behavior links a connection to a [can-define/map/map DefineMap] and [can-define/list/list DefineList] type.
+The connection will create those types of instances from the data it receives.
+It also adds convenient methods and observable values to the [can-connect/can/map/map._Map] that offer connection functionality (e.g [can-connect/can/map/map.prototype.save `instance.save`]) and the status of the instance (e.g [can-connect/can/map/map.prototype.isSaving `instance.isSaving`]).

 To use the `can/map` behavior, first create a Map and List constructor function: